 Michael was invited to become involved with the YTAA by past President, Stephen Penman.
 In his former role as President, Michael oversaw this highly significant stage in the development of yoga, as the YTAA transitions to Yoga Australia.
 Yoga Australia will continue to represent the interests of yoga teachers and act as a professional network.
 In addition, it will take on the role as the peak-industry body.
 In this capacity, it will develop professional standards and focus on making yoga teachers and therapists identifiable as a recognised profession.

 His involvement with the Breath Foundation came from a long held desire to bring yoga to people in disadvantaged sectors of the community and to people who may not have the opportunity to access the benefits of yoga.
 The Foundation is focused on developing yoga-based health promotion programs for these groups.
 These groups will include carers of those with disabilities amongst others.

-Michael is a highly respected teacher and teacher trainer in the yoga community.
+Michael de Manincor is a highly respected teacher and teacher trainer in the yoga community.
 He has a long held passion for yoga and is dedicated to sharing the benefits of yoga with others.
-He is well placed to lead Yoga Australia into a new and exciting phase!
+He was well placed to lead Yoga Australia into a new and exciting phase!